-A value added tax (VAT) account for the month of February 2016 for Juakali Ltd. (10 marks) (Total: 20 marks)
+A value added tax (VAT) account for the month of February 2016 for Juakali Ltd.

 (a) Outline four reasons why the incidence of tax is important to policy makers in your country.
-(4 marks)

 (b) List four documents that must accompany an application for a bad debt relief or a refund in the case of VAT.